Call for Research Proposals 2016

 - Anonymization and sanitization

-- Cybersecurity & information sharing: Legal, economic and cultural challenges and solutions
+- Cybersecurity & information sharing: Legal, economic and cultural aspects

 - Ethics of cyberspace and cybersecurity research